 A: We can help some people who are on certain means tested benefits with financial assistance towards vet costs.
-This is usually a 3rd of the cost up to £60 inform of a voucher which can be redeemed at local veterinary practices.
+This is usually a up to a 3rd of the cost (up to £60) in the form of a voucher which can be redeemed at local veterinary practices.
 But you must contact us BEFORE you visit the vets to check if you are entitled.
 If somebody with financial difficulties has very large vets bills and is struggling, there are other animal welfare organisations who may be able to help.
+We also have a pet food bank open to anyone who may be struggling.

 A: No., Stray dogs are the responsibility of the local council.
 We advise you contact your local authority and report the stray dog to them.